exonum/exonum-doc/src/get-started/create-service.md

 ---
 title: Service development tutorial
 ---
-# Cryptocurrency Tutorial: How to Create Services
+# Tutorial: How to Create a Service

 In this tutorial we create an Exonum service that implements a minimalistic cryptocurrency, and a single-node blockchain network processing